 SEG 642 (3) Mathematics Education for Special Populations-An in-depth look at the development of mathematical concepts and productivity.
 Attention will be given to assessment of students with mathematical disabilities and the incorporation of instructional strategies to develop mathematical numeracy.
 Fee.
-(Typically Summer) SEG 660 (3) Methods & Assessment for Special Populations I-The administration of formal achievement testing and informal measures of curriculum-based assessment will be addressed.
+(Typically Summer) SEG 660 (3) Methods & Assessment for Special assessment will be addressed.
 Emphasis will be on the IEP development and educational programming for students with disabilities.
 (Clinical Component I) Clinicals: 15 hours.
 Prerequisites: EDG 636, SEG 630, 638, 640, 642.
 Fee.
 (Typically Fall)